yyx2684264/My_Profile/README.md

 CSS-based animation
 Not using any frame

 PS.
-Applies to 1024x768 or higher resolution monitors
+Suitable for 1024x768 or higher resolution monitors (computers)
+    Adaptation to IPhone 5/SE is not very good (out of screen width)